 Andy is a 2011 graduate of the Savannah College of Art and design where he studied Art History.
 He is currently a senior software engineer at Collective Health in San Francisco, California.

 Matt McCoy, Secretary

-Matt has been actively involved in the development of the Communities Rising educational program.
+Matt has been actively involved in the development of Communities Rising educational programs since 2007.
 During CR’s first year, he was based in India, and was instrumental in organizing the staff and curriculum.
 During that same year, he taught spoken English for 1600 middle school students at the Petit Seminaire in Puducherry, India.
-Since 2007, he has spent a substantial amount of time working for non-profit organizations in India and the U.S.
+He has spent a substantial amount of time working for non-profit organizations in India and the U.S.

-Matt works as the Executive Assistant to the Executive Vice President for Research at Columbia University in New York.
-He is a 2008 graduate of American University where he studied International Relations, interned for the Brookings Institution and was actively involved in the Alternative Break program which organizes service learning programs for students.
+Matt works for the Executive Vice President for Research at Columbia University in New York.
+He is also an MBA candidate at Columbia Business School.
+He is a 2008 graduate of American University where he studied International Relations.

 Kelly got her start with Communities Rising in 2011 as an undergraduate.
 She has traveled to India four times in support of three CR summer camps and a three-month internship.